Rugeast

 Khorasan employs both Persian (asymmetric) and Turkish (symmetric) knots; Mashhad is predominantly asymmetric, with symmetric knots largely limited to 1920s pieces (a legacy of Tabrizi-led workshops).
 Warps are cotton; the thin (second) weft is machine-spun and typically dyed blue/lapis, while the thick (first) weft is a strong, hand-spun yarn left natural or grey.

 Local units include Eyagh (rug measure) and Moqate' (wage unit).
-Mashhad piles are known for thickness and luster thanks to quality regional wool; occasional silk pieces are woven to order.
+Mashhad piles are known for thickness and luster thanks to quality regional wool; occasional elite masterworks featuring pure Silk Rugs elements are woven exclusively to order for high-end collectors.
 Historically, selvedges were braided during weaving; today they're often applied after completion.

 Among Mashhad's great designers is Abdulhamid Sanat Negar (designer for Amo Oghli).
 Major producers include Makhmalbaf, Fakour, Ghazi Khan, Saber, Amo Oghli, Sheshkelani, Khalilian Varesteh, Kafi, and Sheikh Pourangi.
 Today, the Iranian Carpet Company and Astan Quds Razavi Carpet Company are among the largest producers.
 Influences from Kashan, Kerman, Tabriz, and Isfahan are clearly visible in the region's work.